More than 100 people convicted on political charges in July

-In the end of April, he was detained for putting stickers at a bus stop and arrested for 15 days.
+At the end of April, he was detained for putting stickers at a bus stop and received 15 days of administrative detention.
 Soon, a criminal case was opened against the doctor on the charges of setting fire to four cigarette vending kiosks and breaking a window in one of them.
-“Tabakerka” tobacco booths belong to Lukashenko’s moneybag Aleksin, an oligarch who became a subject to the sanctions.
+“Tabakerka” tobacco booths belong to Lukashenko’s moneybag Aleksin, an oligarch who has become a subject to the sanctions.

 Journalist of the First Region website Siarhei Hardzievich was sentenced to 18 months in prison as the court found him guilty of insulting Lukashenko.